cognitionswitch/cognitionswitch.github.io/_posts/2019-07-07-ricardian-models-wages.markdown

 were we assume a constant relationship $k_1$ between wages and cost of provisions.

-Lacking a general relationship between wages, capital, and population, equation $\ref{c}$ can be used to characterise dynamics of wages in response to perturbations to both capital and population from steady state:
+Lacking a general relationship between wages, capital, and population, equation $\ref{d}$ can be used to characterise dynamics of wages in response to perturbations to both capital and population from steady state:

 {% raw %}
 $$